beatrice93/jetbrains-academy/README.md

  - Basic: control statements, array manipulations, recursions;
  - Minimax implementation;

-Suggested improvements:
+Possible improvements:
  - Store board in a list to clean up indices (maybe this would make it less legible though);
  - Speed up minimax implementation;
- - Check scalability
+ - Scalability to an nxn grid;

 Wisdom learned:
  - CHECK YOUR O'S ARE O'S AND NOT 0'S